singakash93/UmassParkingLot/README.md

 # UmassParkingLot
-Umass Parking Lot
+Open the app Umass Parking Lot
-open the app Umass Parking Lot
+Splash screen appears.
-Splash screen appears
+Create an account by clicking on registration button If username = admin login as admin else general user [Its mandatory to consider username = admin]to avail control over all the parking Lots] For Instance:
-Create an account by clicking on registration button If username = admin login as admin else general user [Its mandatory to consider username = admin]to avail control over all the parking Lots] Username = admin
+Username = admin
 Controls over the parking lot with enabled seek bar function username = aakash/john/mark